 Reduction of the number of sparse photometric data.
 In this test, we used only the sparse data sets for modeling.
 For 63 asteroids, this led to unique shape and spin state solutions (after performing the tests described above).
 For each solution, we randomly reduced the original amount of observed sparse data points to 90% and used these new limited data sets again in the lightcurve inversion.
 Our expectation was that we would not get a unique solution when using less data.
 This was true for five asteroids.
-These models, when using the full sparse data is probably just at the level when a unique solution can be derived.
+These models, when using the full sparse data sets, are not necessarily wrong, but the amount of available data is probably just at the level when a unique solution can be derived.
 The important point of this test is that, for a given asteroid, we did not find two different but formally correct solutions when using the full versus reduced data sets.
 In Table 3, we present 16 models successfully derived only from sparse data that passed this test.